MorpheusAIs/HideNSeek/README.md

 # HideNSeek
-HideNSeek is Model Fidelity Verification Algorithm for Probabilistically Fingerprinting LLMs
+HideNSeek is a Model Fidelity Verification Algorithm for Probabilistically Fingerprinting LLMs